PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 - I have a very hands-on attitude and will never say 'That's not my job'.
 - I'm really uncomfortable with being in the limelight.
 I prefer private thank yous.
 - I value compassion and inclusivity above everything else.
 I try to put people first.
-- I struggle with anxiety and constantly feel like I am failing.
-Direct feedback helps me a _lot_.
+- I struggle with anxiety and always feel like I'm failing.
+Direct feedback helps me _lots_.

 ## Areas of focus - Q4 2022